 (3) Medical and/or mental health co-payments, prescriptions and/or prescription co-payments.

 (4) Camp and any recreational services including but not limited to karate, gymnastics, dance classes and fitness club memberships.

-(5) Travel related expenses such as mileage reimbursement, airfare, lodging etc., and automobile purchases and repairs, not including specific types of vehicle modifications that are related to the child's special needs.
+(5) Travel related expenses such as mileage reimbursement, airfare, lodging etc., and automobile purchases and repairs .
+PASSS funding may be used for specific types of vehicle modifications, e.g. lift added to van, car or transportation services that are related to the child's special needs.